jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (g) threshing, chaffcutting, hay making, hay baling, or harvesting or gathering crops

 ### 1
-A payment for commercial cleaning or maintenance work has a 0.20 rate of tax for each dollar of the payment.
+A payment for commercial cleaning or maintenance work has a standard rate of tax of 0.20 for each dollar of the payment.

 ### 2
-A payment for work or services referred to in the following paragraphs has a 0.15 rate of tax for each dollar of the payment:
+A payment for work or services referred to in the following paragraphs has a standard rate of tax of 0.15 for each dollar of the payment:
 (a) mail delivery or collection:
 (b) transporting school children:
 (c) milk delivery: